cdktf/projen-cdktf-hybrid-construct/examples/terraform-module/API.md

 - *Type:* any

-Configuration block with remote access settings [object Object].
+Configuration block with remote access settings.

 ---